 Internal Medicine Board Exam Schedule

-One of the requirements for maintaining your certification after becoming certified in internal medicine is to schedule, take, and pass the internal medicine board exam once every 10 years.
-The initial Certification and MOC exams are both intended to cover topics relevant to your internal medicine practice and to evaluate your knowledge and clinical judgment.
+One of the requirements for maintaining Internal Medicine certification is to pass an ABIM assessment; either the traditional ten-year exam or ABIM’s new Longitudinal Knowledge Assessment (LKA™).
+Some internists may prefer the “pass it and forget about it” nature of the exam as they will only need to worry about it once every ten years.
+The initial Certification and MOC exams (as well as the LKA™) are intended to cover topics relevant to your internal medicine practice and to evaluate your knowledge and clinical judgment.

 Review the schedule of upcoming registration deadlines and exam dates for physicians and residents here.